kaspermunch/PopulationGenomicsCourse/Exercises/MappingAndCalling/README.md

 ## Data source

 You will be separated in pairs so you can help each other out with the commands.
-Each of you will be responsible for 2 individuals and at the end of this exercise we will estimate the SNP heterozygosity per individual.
+Each of you will be responsible for 2 individuals and at the end of this exercise we will estimate the mean SNP heterozygosity per individual of the 10 MB region in chromosome 2.
 The data is placed in a folder called **Data** in the same directory as users folder.
 The individuals for each person is written in the spreadsheet
 [here](https://docs.google.com/spreadsheets/d/1OEHI1tNiwHrwKkl9L5rPtbVKCHQDpCZtKzpnZ1sWKJY/edit?usp=sharing).
 In the following tutorial I am using one individual as an example **ERR1019076**, please replace it by the individual you've got.